Using a Delay to Manipulate Stereo Width

 The Haas effect, also known as the precedence effect, is a psychoacoustical effect described in 1949 by Helmut Haas that pertain to the localisation of sound sources.
 In a nutshell: when one sound is followed by another with a delay time of approximately 40 ms or less the two sounds are perceived as a single sound.

 The most common Haas effect technique is to create a copy of the audio you want to widen, pan each copy to the stereo field extremes (L and R) and apply a small delay to one side.
-This comes across as a single large stereofield of sound.
+This comes across as a single large stereo field of sound.

-The problems associated with stereo wideners when used on stereo sources is that when summed to mono the stereo widening effect is lost and the sound comes across as just an echo albeit with a ton of phasing artifacts.
-That is not to say that stereo wideners cannot be used on sound sources or entire mixes – it is simple a case of managing mono sources within a mix context and excessive use of wideners can actually play against you.
+The problems associated with stereo wideners when used on stereo sources are that when summed to mono the stereo widening effect is lost and the sound comes across as just an echo albeit with a ton of phasing artifacts.
+That is not to say that stereo wideners cannot be used on sound sources or entire mixes – it is simply a case of managing mono sources within a mix context and excessive use of wideners can actually play against you.